Swedish Investment Companies: Their Dividend Track-Records

 Swedish investment companies pay dividends

 Swedish investment companies pay dividends due to taxation.
-The dividends received by the investment company are taxable, but the tax rules state any dividends paid are deductible.
+The dividends the investment company receives are taxable, but the tax rules state any dividends paid are deductible.
 Thus, taxation is mostly eliminated for the investment company.
 Shareholders in tax-deferred accounts can thus delay taxation further into the future, just like in any mutual fund.
-Taxation is in most countries a complicated matter and is best left to lawyers.
-However, for those who understand Swedish, you can have a look at this link from the Swedish IRS.
+Taxation is, in most countries, a complicated matter and is best left to lawyers.

 What is a dividend?